 Method One: Put Your Starter Underneath an Apple Tree

 This was commonly used in medieval times.
 It sounds like an old wives’ tale, but actually can be very effective.
 Many fruits have yeast cultures growing on the skins.
 Apple growers refer to the yeast on apples as the “bloom.”
 When bread dough is placed underneath an apple tree, bits of the bloom flake off and fall into the dough, allowing it to rise.
 The disadvantage to this method is obvious: if yeast can get into your dough when it’s outside in glorious nature, so can less tasty items like sticks, leaves, dirt, and bird droppings.

 But if you like the idea of using apples, you can try this other method which uses just the skins in the relative safety of your kitchen.
 Organic fruit is best, because the micro-organisms on the skins haven’t been sprayed and/ or washed off.

 Method Two: Raisin Yeast Water

-Rasins are another fruit that have yeast growing on the skins.
-Thiis is very similar to the apple skin method; just use raisins instead of apple peelings.
-The woman who wrote this tutorial reports that using yeast obtained by this method doesn’t give your baked goods any residual flavors, which is a distinct advantage.
+Raisins are another fruit that have yeast growing on the skins.
+This is very similar to the apple skin method; just use raisins instead of apple peelings.
+You’ll find instructions for making yeast out of raisin water here.
+The advantage of using yeast obtained by this method is that it doesn’t give your baked goods any residual flavors.
 Sourdough bread can be, well, sour.
 And some can be really sour.